indigo-dc/oidc-agent/gitbook/oidc-gen.md

-                             Additional identifier used in the client name to distinguish clients on different machines with the same short name, e.g. the host name --cp[=FILE]            FILE is the path to a CA bundle file that will be used with TLS communication
+                             Additional identifier used in the client name to distinguish clients on different machines with the same short name, e.g. the host name --codeExchange=URI     Uses URI to complete the account configuration generation process.
+      --cp[=FILE]            FILE is the path to a CA bundle file that will be used with TLS communication
       --dae=ENDPOINT_URI     Use this uri as device authorization endpoint --no-url-call          Does not automatically open the authorization url in a browser.
+      --no-webserver         This option applies only when dynamic client registration and the authorization code flow are used.
+Instead of redirecting to a webserver started by oidc-agent, a custom uri scheme is used to directly redirect to oidc-gen, without starting a webserver.
   -o, --output=FILE          When using Dynamic Client Registration the
                              resulting client configuration will be stored in FILE instead of inside the oidc-agent directory.